Giftedx/bot/README.md

 ## Introduction

 This project is a robust and scalable media server built using Python, designed for streaming and managing media content.
 It leverages modern technologies like FFmpeg, Redis, asyncio, and Discord integration to provide a high-performance and feature-rich experience.
 The server supports adaptive bitrate streaming, background task processing, health checks, comprehensive metrics, and secure operation.
 It includes both a REST API for general management and a Discord bot interface for convenient user interaction.
-The UI part with dashboards is clearly defined and split in 'static', 'templates', and some python files named `widgets`.

 ## Features